ianbunn/bamazon/README.md

 npm init
 ```

-The `package.json` file will save your project details along with development dependencies.
+The `package.json` file will save your project details along with development dependencies (npm packages).

 bamazon uses the following npm packages: